List of foreign East Bengal FC players: 1996–2020: National League and I-League era

 East Bengal signed former CAF Champions League winner Uga Okpara from Enyimba in 2009.
-He played for five seasons at the club, winning nine trophies including three Federation Cups.
 He was voted as the best defender of the 2012–13 I-League and played an instrumental role as East Bengal reached the semi-finals of the 2013 AFC Cup unbeaten.
-The club also acquired Tolgay Ozbey, Penn Orji, Chidi Edeh and James Moga during this period.
+The club also acquired Tolgay Ozbey, and Penn Orji during this period.

 In 2014–15, East Bengal signed their fourth World Cupper, former New Zealand international Leo Bertos, who represented the New Zealand national team in the 2010 FIFA World Cup.
 The club signed the prolific Nigerian Ranti Martins who scored 47 goals for the club in two seasons, winning the Golden Boot in both the 2014–15 and 2015–16 I-League seasons.
-Former South Korean U-20 international Do Dong Hyun signed in 2015 and became a fan favourite during his short stay with the club after scoring four goals in the Kolkata Derby.
 East Bengal signed former Paris Saint-Germain and France national team defender Bernard Mendy, who had previously represented the France national U-20 team in the 2001 FIFA World Youth Championship, for a brief spell in 2015–2016.
 East Bengal recruited former Syrian international Mahmoud Al Amna who had previously played for clubs like Al-Ittihad in 2017.

 Johnny Acosta for Costa Rica with the ball in the match against Switzerland in 2018 FIFA World Cup.

 East Bengal signed their fifth World Cupper, Costa Rican international Johnny Acosta, in 2018.
 He represented the Costa Rica national team in the 2014 and 2018 FIFA World Cup.
 Acosta scored on his debut on 2 September 2018 in the Kolkata Derby and helped East Bengal to a 2–2 comeback in the Calcutta League.
-The club also recruited Enrique Esqueda, who was a U-17 World Cup winner with Mexico and represented the Mexico national team at the 2015 Copa America, and Spanish defender Borja Gomez Perez, who had previously played in the La Liga with Granada alongside another Spanish forward Jaime Santos Colado as they finished runners-up in the 2018–19 I-League.
+The club also recruited Enrique Esqueda, who was a U-17 World Cup winner with Mexico and represented the Mexico national team at the 2015 Copa America, and Spanish defender Borja Gomez Perez, as they finished runners-up in the 2018–19 I-League.
 In January 2019, they roped in another former La Liga midfielder, Antonio Rodríguez Dovale, who had played for Celta Vigo.
 East Bengal recruited two more former La Liga players, Martí Crespí and Víctor Pérez, along with Spanish compatriots Juan Mera González and Marcos de la Espada in 2019.